-Using a keyword research tool is a must to get the data on which keywords users are searching for the most.
+Using a keyword research tool or keyword service is a must to get the data on which keywords users are searching for the most.
 The more volume a keyword has, the more money you will have to pay in order to get any value from adding those keywords in; otherwise, you will be buried under other, already existing websites.

 Starting with low search volume keywords is a good strategy to work your way up and actually get results from adding in those keywords.
 Think of all the ways users can search for your product.
 These are all viable keywords that you can include in your website.

 All the other marketing you do for your website can be doubled in value instantly if you add in the right high volume keywords so you can get all the traffic from Google.